Our dough technologists’ favorite foods from around the world

 Despite the size of the country, it is amazing how little the Khari recipe differs from one region to another.
 What does differ from region to region, however, is the shape – where the spectrum ranges from twisted Khari to squares, tongues, and whirls.

 Naturally, Khari can also be prepared on FRITSCH bakery machines, which makes these machines especially attractive for the Indian market.
 To ensure customers can produce especially crispy Khari, technologists like Matthias are continually working to refine the recipes and processes.
-At the FRITSCH Technology Center, he and his colleagues have an enormous range of machines, lines, and tools for testing out new recipes and production methods.
+At the FRITSCH World of Bakery, he and his colleagues have an enormous range of machines, lines, and tools for testing out new recipes and production methods.

 The secret to crispy Khari